hanjinliu/magic-class/rst/main/make_better/undo.rst

 Thread workers
 --------------

-When you use :doc:`./use_worker`, you'll usually return returned-callbacks, which seems to collide with the undo callback.
+When you use :doc:`multi threading<./use_worker>`, you'll usually return returned-callbacks, which seems to collide with the undo callback.
 In this case, you can return an undo callback from the returned-callback.

 .. code-block:: python